 - You avoid posting any LGBTQ content online before or during your trip: set all your social media settings to “private” to be on the safe side and use a VPN as the internet is heavily monitored in Lebanon.

-- Avoid relying on visa on arrival at Beirut airport: apply for your visa from your local Lebanese Embassy before you book your trip just in case your online LGBTQ presence has created a “blacklisting” against your name.
-This was the advice from the Lebanon Embassy in London who reminded us that homosexuality can be punishable with up to 1-year imprisonment in Lebanon.
+- Avoid relying on a visa on arrival at Beirut airport: apply for your visa from your local Lebanese Embassy before you book your trip just in case your online LGBTQ presence has created a “blacklisting” against your name.
+This was the advice from the Lebanon Embassy in London which reminded us that homosexuality can be punishable with up to 1-year imprisonment in Lebanon.

 For us, we left Lebanon with very mixed feelings.
-On the one hand, we absolutely loved the country, the people, the food and were so impressed to discover a thriving LGBTQ community, as well as a handful of gay friendly hotels and gay hangouts.
+On the one hand, we absolutely loved the country, the people, and the food and were so impressed to discover a thriving LGBTQ community, as well as a handful of gay friendly hotels and gay hangouts.
 By comparison to other Arabic countries, Lebanon is more progressive and very liberal.
-It is a pink haven for LGBTQ citizens from places like Yemen, Kuwait and Saudi Arabia, who come here to let their hair down and feel “free”.
+It is a pink haven for LGBTQ citizens from places like Yemen, Kuwait, and Saudi Arabia, who come here to let their hair down and feel “free”.

-On the other hand, as a gay couple from Europe visiting a place where homosexuality is an arrestable offence, we couldn't help feeling a sense of unease, like we were being watched all the time.
+On the other hand, as a gay couple from Europe visiting a place where homosexuality is an arrestable offense, we couldn't help feeling a sense of unease, like we were being watched all the time.
 We were careful to avoid public displays of affection and always mindful about not acting “too gay” for fear of attracting negative attention.

 What summed up Lebanon was our experience at the gay club POSH: it's a really fun night out, especially on Saturdays.
 It's amazing that something like this exists in an Arab country, to be honest!
 But, as we were dancing, we went to kiss each other (something we regard as a very normal thing we do in a gay club).
 As soon as we did this, the bouncers came rushing over to separate us, reminding us of the “no kissing” policy in place.
-This is of course reluctantly in place by the club owner to protect his licence and we completely respect that.
-Nonetheless, the very fact that you're not allowed to kiss your own boyfriend in a gay club in Lebanon is a stark reminder that whilst it may seem free and open here, you still need to take extra care as an LGBTQ traveller.
+This is of course reluctantly in place by the club owner to protect his license and we completely respect that.
+Nonetheless, the very fact that you're not allowed to kiss your own boyfriend in a gay club in Lebanon is a stark reminder that whilst it may seem free and open here, you still need to take extra care as an LGBTQ traveler.